-- You should've soldered something before, preferably a small kit.
-Without some practice you will get problems with bad soldering joints.
-Errors like this are always very difficult to find if you have not worked properly.
-Instructions on how to solder and which tools to use can surely be found on the Internet. - You need time!
+- You should've soldered something before.
+Preferably a small kit.
+Without some practice you will get problems with bad soldering points and such errors are always very difficult to find if you have not worked properly.
+Instructions on how to solder and which tools are necessary for it, you will surely find on the Internet. - You need time!
 Someone with a lot of experience and practice can finish the whole kit in 2 hours.
-But if you don't take enough time, there is a high risk to fill something wrong or to create bad soldering joints. - You need good tools.
+But if you don't take enough time, there is a high risk to fill something wrong or to create bad soldering spots. - You need good tools.
 Good doesn't always mean expensive.
-But don't try to work with unsuitable tools, because it may also lead to problems.
+But don't try to work with unsuitable tools this leads to problems.